Ernest McFarland: Governor

 McFarland was elected governor of Arizona in 1954 and re-elected in 1956.
 He worked with members of the Bureau of Reclamation to pick a location for the Glen Canyon Dam, and he emphasized education during his two terms in office.

 Television venture

-Shortly after he returned from the Senate, he and several friends formed the Arizona Television Company to start a television station in Phoenix.
+Shortly after he returned from the Senate, he bought a 40 percent stake in the Arizona Television Company, a group seeking to build the last VHF commercial television station in Phoenix.
 McFarland had long been intrigued by the still-new medium.

-In 1955, shortly after he had become governor, he opened KTVK, Phoenix's third television station.
+In 1955, shortly after he had become governor, McFarland and his group opened KTVK, Phoenix's fourth television station.
 He chose the call letters "because TV would be our middle name."
+He bought full control of the station in 1977.
 KTVK was the ABC affiliate for much of Arizona until 1995 and then became one of the nation's most successful independent stations.
 It remained in the hands of McFarland's family until 1999.

 Return to law

 McFarland tried unsuccessfully to unseat Goldwater in the Senate elections of 1958.
 After serving as governor, he returned to his law practice and was elected justice of the Arizona Supreme Court in 1964.
 He took part in Miranda v.
 Arizona and served as chief justice in 1968, thus completing a political "grand slam".